 With a vending machine business, your annual revenue and profit will depend on the scale of your operation.
 The more machines, the more money you’ll make.
-To leverage economies of scale in key overhead costs — purchase/lease, installation, and maintenance — an entrepreneur would need to oversee 30-40 vending machines to make a livable salary of $30,000 to $40,000.
+To leverage economies of scale in key overhead costs — purchase/lease, installation, and maintenance — an entrepreneur would need to oversee at least 40 vending machines to generate $148,000 in annual revenue and make a livable salary of around $30,000.

 What barriers to entry are there?

 Restrictions – Food and drink vending machines are regulated and taxed, depending on the products offered.
 They may also be constrained by property owners, who could require a certain # of users or profit.

 Time commitment – You’ll need to make the rounds of your vending machine locations to stock, service, and collect money.

 Determining prices and payment options – Many potential customers claim vending machines are too expensive.
 Some older vending machines do not accept credit cards.